FIWARE-Archive/i2nd.OFNIC/docs/index.rst

 Introduction
 -----------------------------------------------------------------

-OFNIC provides a programmable interface to retrieve information and control Openflow Networks.
+OFNIC provides a programmable interface to control and retrieve information and control Openflow Networks.
 The interface is based on the RESTful paradigm and is powered by a Web Server developed in Python programming language.
-OFNIC relies on the Openflow protocol in order to abstract and virtualize forwarding capabilities of the Openflow Network, but also SNMP protocol to retrieve more accurate statistics.
-This GEi is an extension to the NOX Openflow controller.
+OFNIC relies on the Openflow protocol in order to abstract and virtualize forwarding capabilities of the Openflow Network.
+This GEi is an extension to the OpenDaylight Openflow controller.

 OFNIC is composed of many modules which communicate whith each other with events.
 It is designed with an event-driven paradigm also to manage information that comes from the network.
 The OFNIC RESTful interface is an instance of the NetIC API ( NetIC Generic Enabler Open Specifications can be found here_).